shinaushin/Projection_Mapping/README.md

 ### RGB_camera_calibration.py

-Python script used to calibrate camera and will print intrinsics of camera (camera matrix and distortion coefficients)
+Same thing as IR_calibration.py except for RGB camera.

-Although there were default parameters that were stored in the Realsense camera, they were not at all accurate for unknown reasons.
-This script will work for any 4x3 checkerboard (size can be changed in code) and will collect 20 different images (number of images used can also be changed in code) before conducted the calibration using OpenCV.
-This script does not save the images.
+Uses same checkerboard and same number of images for OpenCV calibration (numbers can be changed in code)

 ### rot_mat_euler_angles_conversion.py